evanpeikon/GSE_95077/README.md

-from statsmodels.stats.multitest import multipletests from sklearn.preprocessing import StandardScaler from scipy.spatial.distance import pdist, squareform from scipy.cluster.hierarchy import linkage, dendrogram
+from statsmodels.stats.multitest import multipletests from sklearn.preprocessing import StandardScaler from scipy.spatial.distance import pdist, squareform from scipy.cluster.hierarchy import linkage, dendrogram, fcluster

 # define the file path, load the data into a DataFrame, and view the first 5 rows
 path = 'GSE95077_Normalized_Count_Matrix_JJN3_Amiloride_and_CTRL.txt'